apigee/apigee-edge-drupal/README.md

 * When you first install the module, existing users in the Drupal site may not have a developer account in Apigee.
   You can run [developer synchronization](https://www.drupal.org/docs/contributed-modules/apigee-edge/synchronize-developers-with-apigee-edge) to make sure Drupal users and Apigee developers are synchronized.
+* For migrating Apigee hybrid/ X Teams members in Drupal, you can run [Team synchronization](https://www.drupal.org/docs/contributed-modules/apigee-edge/synchronize-team-with-apigee-edge) to get the Team members information.

 ## Applying Patches